marians/was-atmest-du/README.md

 Data on nitrogen dioxide emissions (Stickstoffdioxid).
 Files originate from http://www.env-it.de/umweltbundesamt/luftdaten/documents.fwd

 Each Excel file contains yearly average values plus the count of measures above a certain threshold per station.

+#scripts

+This should contain Python tools to work with the data.

+Here is a flexible way to handle the requirements.

+1. Install virtualenv
+2. Go to the top folder of your local clone of this repository and do:

+    virtualenv venv
+    . venv/bin/activate
+    pip install xlrd

+Now whenever you want to run one of the scripts, start your virtual environment first using

+    . venv/bin/activate